 Opt for Function and Form

 Your playroom is by far the most fun room in your house (that's literally what it's for, right?), but that doesn't mean it can't be beautiful too.
-If you have to relegate your kid's toys to a wall in shared common space, opt for furniture that can double as storage, like this neutral high chair.
+If you have to relegate your kid's toys to a wall in a shared common space, opt for furniture that can double as storage, like this neutral high chair.
 Pared-down pieces that can blend easily with the rest of your decor work best in shared spaces.

 Go Bold With Color